bjorns/mock-idp/README.md

 3. `/etc/mockidp.yaml` in the global config directory
 4. internal default config file shipped with the service package

-Here is a sample (copy of built in config) file to start with:
+Here is a sample (copy of built-in config) file to start with:

 ```
 service_providers: